typedb/typedb-docs/07-studio/01-quickstart.md

 ## Query the Data

 Everything is in place and we can start writing queries for our data.
-Open one final file and set your session and transaction settings to `data` and `read` respectively.
+Open one final file and set your session and transaction types to `data` and `read` respectively.

-Also ensure that you have turned `infer` on to ensure that rules get resolved.
-This typically increases the time that queries take to resolve, so it is not enabled by default.
-However, our schema and queries use a rule.
+To the right of the transaction type, we have **transaction settings**, such as `snapshot` and `infer`.
+Because our query makes use of the `file-collaborator-rule` defined in the schema, you'll need to enable the `infer` option, which allows rules to be triggered when querying.

 ![Visualise The Data](/docs/images/studio/git-visualisation.png)